pselkirk/conguide/WORKFLOW.rst

 out to its particular page size (8.5"x11" or 8"x10")).

-For the QR, open the website version of the book PDF (the one with spreads and no crop marks) in Acrobat Pro, and extract the maps page as a separate PDF (``Tools`` > ``Pages`` > ``Extract``).
+For the QR, open the website version of the book PDF (the one with spreads and no crop marks) in Acrobat Pro, and extract the QR page as a separate PDF (``Tools`` > ``Pages`` > ``Extract``).
 If you want to pretty it up a little, remove the bleed tab: ``Tools`` > ``Content`` > ``Edit Object``, click on the bleed tab, and hit delete.
 You can also